sderosiaux/golb/pages/2017-08-07-consumer-offsets/index.md

 layout: post
 path: "/2017/08/07/looking-at-kafka-s-consumers-offsets/"
 language: "en"
-tags: scala, kafka, consumers, offsets, lag
+tags: scala, kafka, stream, consumers, offsets, lag
 ---

 Kafka has quite evolved since some times.
 Its consuming model is very powerful, can greatly scale, is quite simple to understand.